What to do in an emergency

 If you have a problem with your treatment or prescribing, your first port of call is to ring us on 01302 303900 or 730956.

 Accident & Emergency (A&E)

-Always call 999 if someone is seriously ill or injured, and their life is at risk.
+ONLY call 999 if someone is seriously ill or seriously injured and their life is at risk.

 Available 24 hours a day, 365 days a year.
 If you need a response immediately, it’s best to call on the phone.
 This number is FREE to call: 116 123

 If you are experiencing non-life threatening health problems for the first time and think that you might need treatment, you need to contact your GP in the first instance.
 Once you have seen your GP they will be able to refer you to the most appropriate local health service.

 If you are not registered with a GP yet, or are unsure of your GP’s contact details then please visit the NHS Choices website where you can find all contact details for all your local healthcare services.

 NHS choices is an online health information service that allows users to access information on services in their local area, check their symptoms, find information on conditions and treatments and access information on a range of health related topics: www.nhs.uk